A05annex/SwervePathPlanning/README.md

 formulation with the default tension specified by a program constant.
 The tangent is adjusted using a control handle which intuitively manipulates the shape of the spline at the control point to implicitly edit tension and bias.

+### Running Commands Along The Path

+In the **2021 At Home Challenges** the obstacle course challenges merely required a path.
+For the **2022 Rapid React** competition it became obvious we needed the paths to include other actions (commands) that needed to run at various points on the path (like *start/stop-collector*, or *aim-and-shoot*).

 ### Path Description Format